Aubrey J. O'Brien

-Education
+Earlylife and education

-O'Brien's father was Edward O'Brien of the Bengal Civil Service.
-Aubrey O'Brien was educated at Dover College and at Sandhurst.
+AubreyJohn O'Brien was born on 5 December 1870, to Edward O'Brien of the Bengal Civil Service,and his wife Mary Oclanis.
+He attended Clifton College's preparatory school, leaving there in April 1880.
+He was later educated at Dover College and at Sandhurst.

 Military career

-He served three and a half years in the Loyal North Lancashire Regiment, and one and a half years in the 110th Maratha Light Infantry before spending 29 years in the Punjab Commission.
+O'Brien served three and a half years in the Loyal North Lancashire Regiment, and one and a half years in the 110th Maratha Light Infantry before spending 29 years in the Punjab as commissioner of Ambala, Lahore, and Jalandhar.

 Judicial career

-He also remained the district judge as a Lieutenant at Bannu (then part of British India, now in Pakistan).
+O'Brien remained a district judge as a Lieutenant at Bannu (then part of British India, now in Pakistan).
 On 9 November 1901 he was promoted to the rank of captain and appointed as the 1st Deputy Commissioner of the newly formed Mianwali District (then part of British India, now in Pakistan).
 He served Mianwali not once but three times, the second time in 1906 and the third time in 1914.
 However he was promoted to the rank of major during his third tenure at Mianwali.

 Awards and honours

 O'Brien was made CIE in 1906 and CBE in 1919.